Our mileage calculator helps you find the total mileage deduction or reimbursement, using the IRS standard mileage rates for 2022.

 Since the IRS requires you to keep “adequate records” of your business miles driven, you’ll need to keep a log of the date, business purpose, and the miles per trip.
 There are multiple expenses to track, which can become tedious and chaotic.

 Instead of tracking mileage on paper, you can use a mobile app like Easy Expense!
 Easy Expense lets you track your car expenses and mileage deduction, so you can claim the maximum deduction.
-Everything is also saved on the cloud, so you never have to worry about losing physical documents!

 The actual car expenses deduction uses the cost of operating the car rather than a mileage rate.
 As it can get complex, we recommend consulting a tax professional.